 01 of 07

 Those bubbles are oh, so enticing!
 But hot tubs and spas can be dangerous for children, whose bodies can't dissipate heat as rapidly as an adult's.
+The Center for Disease Control (CDC) recommends that children under 5 not use hot tubs.
+It's also important to carefully monitor the temperature of the water and limit sessions to no more than 20 minutes.
 More dangers lurk around the drain.
-Learn when it's okay for children to use a hot tub or spa, and why older units may need to be modified for safety.
+Older units may need to be modified for safety.

 02 of 07

 If you're a grandparent, you no doubt remember friendly competitions to see who could hold their breath longest under water.
 So why do pools have signs prohibiting underwater swimming and breath holding?
 It's due to a phenomenon called shallow water blackout, and anyone who supervises children around water needs to know about it.
+Basically, a swimmer can suffer oxygen hunger without knowing it.
 Bottom line: Kids need to stay on top of the water.

 03 of 07